v-amorim/oh-my-posh/README.md

 # Oh My Posh

-This is my custom theme for [Oh My Posh](https://ohmyposh.dev/), a prompt theming engine for any shell.
+This is my custom theme journey for [Oh My Posh](https://ohmyposh.dev/), a prompt theming engine for any shell.

 ## [Moonlight.omp.json][moonlight]